quickcase/spring-oidc/implementation/README.md

 }
 ```

-The `QuickcaseSecurityConfig` creates all the Spring beans needed to support use of Quickcase Security.
+The `QuickcaseSecurityConfig` creates all the Spring beans needed to support the use of OIDC for QuickCase with Spring Security.

 #### 3. Wire Quickcase DSL